X-inactivation: Expression of X-linked disorders in heterozygous females

 The differentiation of phenotype in heterozygous females is furthered by the presence of X-inactivation skewing.
 Typically, each X-chromosome is silenced in half of the cells, but this process is skewed when preferential inactivation of a chromosome occurs.
 It is thought that skewing happens either by chance or by a physical characteristic of a chromosome that may cause it to be silenced more or less often, such as an unfavorable mutation.

-On average, each X chromosome is inactivated in half of the cells, however 5-20% of "apparently normal" women display X-inactivation skewing.
+On average, each X chromosome is inactivated in half of the cells, although 5-20% of women display X-inactivation skewing.
 In cases where skewing is present, a broad range of symptom expression can occur, resulting in expression varying from minor to severe depending on the skewing proportion.
 An extreme case of this was seen where monozygotic female twins had extreme variance in expression of Menkes disease (an X-linked disorder) resulting in the death of one twin while the other remained asymptomatic.

 It is thought that X-inactivation skewing could be caused by issues in the mechanism that causes inactivation, or by issues in the chromosome itself.
 However, the link between phenotype and skewing is still being questioned, and should be examined on a case-by-case basis.
 A study looking at both symptomatic and asymptomatic females who were heterozygous for Duchenne and Becker muscular dystrophies (DMD) found no apparent link between transcript expression and skewed X-Inactivation.
 The study suggests that both mechanisms are independently regulated, and there are other unknown factors at play.